-Bully Meeting Actioned by teacher, Headteacher may be involved and possibly parents Actions agreed to support the bully in changing behaviours.
-Parents informed
+A Meeting actioned by teacher - Headteacher and may be involved.
+Parents informed and will attend the meeting where appropriate.
+Actions agreed to support the bully in changing behaviours.

 4. Persistent behaviours towards others which fit the West Dean CE Primary School definition of Bullying - Bullying Behaviour